uit-no/hpc-doc/software/python_r_perl.rst

   conda config --add channels bioconda

+In case you want to install the conda environment in another directory than the home, you can add `--prefix PATH`.
+This enables multiple users of a project to share the conda environment by installing it into their project folder instead of the users home.

 To suppress the warning that a newer version of conda exists which is usually not important for most users and will be fixed by us by installing a new module::